cs3216/cs3216.github.io/coursework/mobile/index.md

 **Cloud computing** is where data and processing power are accessed from a pool of shared online resources known as the cloud.
 You can visualise it as a super computer containing all the applications and data belonging to their users.
-A user can run his applications and process the data in the cloud using any connected device as a remote controller.
+A user can run their applications and process the data in the cloud using any connected device as a remote controller.